 supplier means a person who sells or supplies a category 1 item or category 2 item, as the case requires.

-[Section 12 inserted by No. 62 of 2004 s.
+[Section 12 inserted: No. 62 of 2004 s.
 5.]

 13. Part not applicable to possession, sale or supply of certain substances or things